cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 ### Preamble

-If you’re a beginner and started to learn C++ very recently, read the chapters Preprocessor, Compiler, Linker, and Conclusions first.
+If you're a beginner and started to learn C++ very recently, read the chapters Preprocessor, Compiler, Linker, and Conclusions first.
 For the most part, all definitions and explanations in these chapters are compiler-independent.
 Come back to this document later after you moved on from writing terminal applications